-If you are supplying us with artwork, here are some really useful pointers to help create production ready files.
-It often saves us time when artwork is supplied correctly and 'ready to go'.
+If you are supplying us with artwork, here are some really useful pointers to help create production-ready files for large format work.
+It often saves us time when the artwork is supplied correctly and 'ready to go'.

 These guidelines will hopefully set you on your way.

 Artwork should be set up to size or equivalent scale (10%, 25%, 50% for example) and should have a minimum of 3mm bleed and crop marks.

 When creating a PDF from Illustrator, ensure that 'Preserve Illustrator Editing Capabilities & Create Acrobat Layers From Top-Level Layers' are selected.